nezhar/mycroft-clementine-skill/README.md

-# mycroft-amarok-player-plasma-skill
+# mycroft-clementine-player-plasma-skill
-This skill integrates Amarok Music Player with Mycroft which enables users to Play Local Music.
+This skill integrates clementine Music Player with Mycroft which enables users to Play Local Music.

 #### Installation of skill:
 * Download or Clone Git